Hnfull/Intensio-Obfuscator/docs/recommendations/python_code_recommendations.md

     add_argument = input("number :") # Line of error
     print(add_argument)

-    # add_argument variable defined is already an function of argparse library :(
+    # 'add_argument' variable defined is already an function of argparse library, all 'add_arguments' will be replaced by [-rts --replacetostr] parameter
     ```

 ### 3) You ought exclude python keywords of libraries of your program which will be taken by the `-rts, --replacetostr` feature